bandetech/adobe-document-generation-api-sample/README.md

 ## Requirement
 API credential is required to run this sample.
 API credential is availabe from the above url.
+This sample contains placeholder of pdfservices-api-credentials.json and private.key.
+Please replace them after getting your credential.

 ## Build
 ~~~